NervanaSystems/neon/doc/source/faq.rst

 How is padding implemented?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For convolution, deconvolution and pooling layers, zero padding can be added to the edges
+For convolution, deconvolution and pooling layers, zero padding can be added
-of the input data to a layer.
-If this parameter is set to an integer, a uniform zero pad
+to the edges of the input data to a layer.
+If this parameter is set to an
-of that length will be added to the top, bottom, left and right of the input data.
-If a
+integer, a uniform zero pad of that length will be added to the top, bottom,
+left and right of the input data.

-dictionary with the keys 'pad_h' and 'pad_w' is used, then the H dimension of the data
+If a dictionary with the keys ``pad_h`` and ``pad_w`` is used, then the height
-will be padded with a zero padding of length pad_h and the W dimension with a padding of
+dimension of the data will be padded with a zero padding of length ``pad_h``
-length pad_w.
-Note that this is different from the cuda-convnet2 style of padding in that
+and the width dimension with a padding of length ``pad_w``.
+Note that this is
+different from the cuda-convnet2 style of padding in that padding is added to
-padding is added to both ends of the dimension instead of just one end.
+both ends of the dimension instead of just one end.

 I'm getting weird errors loading a serialized model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In release 1.0.0rc2 there was a major change to the way that the output sizes of convolution and pooling layers are calculated.
+Starting with release 1.0.0rc2 there was a major change to the way that the output sizes of convolution and pooling layers are calculated.
 This change could make this new version incompatible with models saved using previous versions of neon.
-With release 1.0.0rc2, the calculation of the output size of convolution and pooling layers with strides greater than 1 extend out to process all the input data.
+With release 1.0.0rc2, the calculation of the output size of convolution and pooling layers with strides greater than 1, extends out to process all the input data.
 This was not necessarily the case with older neon releases where the operations would not extend a kernel past the edges of the input data (padding included).

 This change in output sizes will alter the topology of some networks and cause errors when trying to load weights saved with a previous version of neon.
 For example, in a model with strided convolution layers below a set of linear layers, the size of the first linear layer to receive input from a convolution layer may change in this new release.
 This size mismatch may cause errors when trying to initialize a neon model using weights saved with an older version of neon.

 I'm getting a weird message when I try to use ImgMaster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In release 1.0.0rc2 the format of the mean image saved in the dataset_cache.pkl file has changed.
+In release 1.0.0rc2, the format of the mean image saved in the
-Previous versions of neon were storing a mean value for each pixel of the input image whereas in
+`dataset_cache.pkl` file has changed.
+Previous versions of neon were storing
+a mean value for each pixel of the input image whereas in the new version only
-the new version only a single mean value is stored for each input channel.
-So now, for a RGB image,
+a single mean value is stored for each input channel.
+So now, for an RGB
-the mean image has just 3 values, one for each color channel.
-We have provided a utility script
+image, the mean image has just 3 values, one for each color channel.
+We have
-(neon/neon/util/update_dataset_cache.py) to update the old cache files to the new format.
-Make sure
+provided a utility script: update_dataset_cache.py_ to update the old cache
+files to the new format.
+Make sure you have read and write privileges to
-you have read and write privileges to change the file before running the utility.
+change the file before running the utility.

+.. _update_dataset_cache.py: https://github.com/NervanaSystems/neon/blob/master/neon/util/update_dataset_cache.py